Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 Ole Miss Schedule Analysis

-- The Rebels' best win of the season came in a 55-45 victory on January 4 over the Alabama Crimson Tide, who rank inside the top 50 (No. 32) in our computer rankings.
+- On January 4, the Rebels captured their best win of the season, a 55-45 victory over the Alabama Crimson Tide, who are a top 50 team (No. 32), according to our computer rankings.

 Get tickets for any college basketball game this season at Ticketmaster!